JHorlamide/yassir-backend/README.md

     ```

 ## Usage
 The API endpoints of this application are described below:

 * `GET /api/air-quality?latitude=''&longitude=''`: Returns the air quality for the given coordinate in the query parameters.
 * `GET /api/most-polluted`: Returns datetime(date and time) where the paris zone is the most polluted.
+* Full documentation can be found at: https://documenter.getpostman.com/view/8106031/2sAXjJ4siR

 ## Running Test
 To ensure the reliability and accuracy of the application, I have implemented a simple suite of tests.
 While these tests are not exhaustive, but they cover some critical aspects of the API implementation.
 To run the tests, use the following commands:

 * To run the tests in watch mode, use the command `npm run test:watch`.